 I’m a lawyer based in Montreal.

 I work for a law firm known for class actions and groundbreaking public interest litigation in areas like human rights, environmental law, and corporate accountability.
-I have a special interest in constitutional and administrative law, and have been recognized for my work at the intersection of emerging technology and civil liberties.
-I am a lawyer and fully licensed member of both the Law Society of Ontario and the Barreau du Québec.
-I am also a research fellow at Citizen Lab.
+As a former staffer and current fellow at Citizen Lab, I am also known for my work at the intersection of emerging technology and civil liberties.
+I am a fully licensed member of both the Law Society of Ontario and the Barreau du Québec and have a special interest in constitutional and administrative law.

 I clerked for Chief Justice Richard Wagner of the Supreme Court of Canada in 2018-19.
 Prior to my clerkship, I worked at places like Citizen Lab, the Canadian Civil Liberties Association, the Canadian Internet Policy and Public Interest Clinic, and the Berkman Klein Center on high-profile legal research and advocacy initiatives.
 I have also served on governing and advisory boards for organizations that include Canadian Journalists for Free Expression, the Digital Justice Lab, Head & Hands / À deux mains, and the Concordia University Board of Governors.

 PRO BONO & ADVISORY

 I’m committed to providing pro bono support to movements organizing toward economic, social, and environmental justice and to individuals who are otherwise unable to access a lawyer.
 Please see the Contact page for my work address.
 Even when I am not able to take a file, I can usually make a suitable referral.

 SPEAKING & RESEARCH